n0vedad/lcdproc_g15/INSTALL.md

     --enable-drivers=g15,linux_input,debug  # Build available drivers
 ```

+For more options like setting backlights color please refer to the specific config file (lcdexec.conf, lcdproc.conf, LCDd.conf)

 But it may not do what you want, so please take a few seconds to type:
 ```
 ./configure --help